-Instead of wasting time installing Windows and the applications and files that you have accumulated on the old system, you can choose to clone the old drive to your new system.
-This way your newer faster computer contains all of your personal data and programs so you can continue to use your new system without having to waste time setting it up.
+Instead of wasting time installing Windows, applications and files that you have accumulated on the old system, you can choose to clone the old drive to your new system.
+This way, your newer faster computer contains all of your personal data and programs so you can continue to use it without setting preferences from scratch.

-Specialist hard drive cloning software - AOMEI Backupper Professional Edition - allows you to easily clone a computer to another computer if they are both using the same hardware.
+Here, I highly recommend you the specialist hard drive cloning & backup and restore software - AOMEI Backupper Professional Edition - allows you to easily clone a computer to another computer whether using the same hardware or not.